aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 If you create a webapi project using version 2.2 of the .NET Core SDK you will see the following code in the `Startup.Configure` method.
-The MVC middleware is configured at the end of the middleware pipeline using the `UseMvc()` method.
-This method internally configures the MVC controller action dispatcher middleare and the default MVC route mapping configuratin.
-It also handles the route resolution based on the route map configuration and the incoming request data.

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)